Wooden trailer deck boards ready for treatment and sealing

 Application Frequency

 Apply treatment every 1 to 3 years.
-Check for signs of wear.
-Reapply sooner if the deck looks dry or faded.
+Check for signs of wear — if water no longer beads on the surface, the treatment has worn off and it’s time to reapply.
+Reapply sooner if the deck is exposed to heavy rain, UV, or saltwater environments.

 Dealing With Common Issues

 • Mold can develop in damp areas.
-Use a mold remover to clean it.
+Use a mold remover to clean it before treating.

 • Cracks may form over time.
-Fill them with wood filler.
+Fill them with wood filler before applying sealer.

 • Splinters can be sharp.
-Sand the surface to smooth it out.
+Sand the surface to smooth it out before application.

 Frequently Asked Questions